Census Data for White Lake ...

 In comparison, the 2000 Census shows White Lake had a population of 329 people and a land area of 2.2 square miles [5.7 km²].
 This gives a population density of 132.2 people per square mile [51 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for White Lake.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for White Lake.
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
 More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...